nikigre/CheckUMCNapi/README.md

 This example will check sent UMCN and return validation of it.

 ## What each JSON parameter means
-* EMSO – UMCN you have sent to API.
+* UMCN – UMCN you have sent to API.
 (If you sent 12. numbers it will return 13. numbers long UMCN with checksum)
 * Valid – If date and checksum are correct True, else False.
-* PartsOfEMSO
+* PartsOfUMCN
   - DD – Day of birth
   - MM – Month of birth
   - YYY – Last three numbers of the year